-Depending on the licence level you start riding a motorbike with, you may or may not be allowed to use all types of roads in the UK.
-Lower licence levels such as AM licence holders and those improving their skill on a DL196 certificate (CBT certificate) aren’t allowed to ride on motorways.
+Depending on the licence level you start riding a motorbike with, you may or may not be allowed to use all types of UK roads.
+Lower licence levels such as AM licence holders and DL196 certificate (CBT certificate) aren’t allowed to ride on motorways.

-Similarly, other licence holders might be competent on their own when riding but wish to take along a friend on occasion.
-Carry pillion passengers isn’t covered in DAS or other licencing courses.
-Taking someone else’s life in your own hands – literally – is a BIG responsibility.
+Similarly, other licence holders might be competent on their own but wish to take along a friend on occasion.
+Learning how to carry pillion passengers isn’t in DAS training or other licencing courses.
+Taking someone else’s life into your own hands – literally – is a BIG responsibility.
 It’s wise to learn how to do this safely before you let someone climb onto the back of your bike.

-Once you’ve passed your safety training – whether that’s learning to carry a pillion passenger, use motorways or filter through traffic on the ERS course – it’s time to put your skills into practice.
+Once you’ve passed your motorcycle safety course – whether that’s learning to carry a pillion passenger, use motorways or filter through traffic on the ERS course – it’s time to put your skills into practice.
 As the saying goes you need to ‘use it, or lose it.’

 Continue consciously practising the safety skills you’ve learned on the training course; being conscious or mindful about your riding helps to strengthen the neural pathways in your brain used for riding a motorbike.
-Eventually, safer riding becomes second nature and an automatic response to getting n your motorcycle.
+Eventually, safer riding becomes second nature and automatic when getting on your motorcycle.

-As well as continuing to practice what you’ve learned, if you trained for the Advanced Rider Award through the ERS course, and reached your goal, it’s time to speak with your motorcycle insurer.
+As well as continuing to practice what you’ve learned, it’s time to speak with your motorcycle insurer.
+If you got your Advanced Rider Award through the ERS course, you could get a cheaper premium.
 The company you’re insured with and their policies dictate whether your premium can be reduced and by how much.
 It’s worth checking this out online and shopping around for the best policy for your individual needs and skill level.

-Other advanced rider certification may also be recognised by some insurers.
+Other advanced rider certifications may also be recognised by some insurers.
 This includes Blue Riband training, RoSPA, and IAM motorcycle tests.

 Insurance isn’t the only reason to improve your motorcycling skills though – or even the primary reason.
-Motorcycle safety courses will help you brush up on rusty skills, increase your enjoyment of riding, help build specialised skills such as filtering or carrying pillions and in some cases even reduce your fuel costs.
+Motorcycle safety courses help you brush up on rusty skills, increase your enjoyment of riding, and help build specialised skills.
+They can even reduce your fuel costs.
 Not least of all, you’ll be safer on the road and less likely to become involved in a life-changing accident.
 That has to be the best benefit of all.